Princely Chartanian Navy¶

 Equipment¶

-See the Equipment page for the full inventory.
+See the Equipment page for the full inventory and the structured data/equipment/chartania.json for the catalog.
 The PCN equipment focus is on:

 - Mature mine-countermeasures capability